-- 32. Which of the following factors does NOT influence tax shifting?

-- A. Elasticity of demand and supply

-- B. Purpose of the product

-- C. Nature of the market

-- D. Geographical location

-- 33. The following arguments are in favour of introduction of capital gains tax (CGT) in an economy EXCEPT

-- A. It ensures equity in taxation

-- B. It helps in curbing inflation

-- C. It increases chances of tax avoidance

-- D. Increases government revenue

-- 34. Angelo Jets Ltd. started aircraft operations on 1 January 2023 after incurring various capital expenditures among them acquiring an aeroplane at a cost of Sh.483,000,000 and a commercial building at a cost of Sh.15,784,000.

-Compute Angelo Jets Ltd.'s investment allowance for the year ended 31 December 2023.

-- A. Sh.241,500,000

-- B. Sh.243,078,400

-- C. Sh.248,892,000

-- D. Sh.200,592,000

-- 35. James Leleo is an employee of Timba Ltd. During the year ended 31 December 2023, he was provided with a pick-up 2500cc which had cost the company Sh.2,800,000 at the beginning of the year.
-How much was the taxable car benefit due to James Leleo for the year ended 31 December 2023?

-- A. Sh.840,000

-- B. Sh.560,000

-- C. Sh.336,000

-- D. Sh.672,000

-- 36. Which of the following is NOT a classification of employees for the purpose of computing housing benefit?

-- A. Ordinary employee and a whole-time service director

-- B. Agricultural employee

-- C. Directors other than whole time service director

-- D. Ordinary employee and low-income employee

-- 37. The following circumstances can lead to revocation of a licence of a manufacturer of excisable goods EXCEPT

-- A. If a licensee has been convicted of an offence involving dishonesty or fraud

-- B. If a licensee is guilty of an offence under the custom and excise duty

-- C. If a licensee has become bankrupt

-- D. If a licensee borrows operational funds outside the country

-- 38. The following are offences under the value added tax (VAT) Act EXCEPT

-- A. Failure to register when eligible

-- B. Failure to supply taxable goods

-- C. Failure to issue a tax invoice

-- D. Failure to keep proper records

-- 39. The following documents should accompany a claim for refund of VAT in relation to bad debts EXCEPT

-- A. Confirmation from liquidator that debtors have become insolvent and proof of debts amount

-- B. Copies of relevant tax invoices issued at time of supply to the insolvent debtors

-- C. A declaration that the debtor and the tax payer are related

-- D. Records or documents showing input tax paid by the tax payer (2 marks)

-- 40. Ahmed Musa obtained a loan amounting to Sh.3,600,000 from the employer, Kin Ltd., at an interest rate of 9% per annum while the prescribed rate was 11% on 1 January 2023.
-Determine the low interest benefit due to Ahmed Musa for the year ended 31 December 2023.

-- A. Sh.72,000

-- B. Sh.108,000

-- C. Sh.54,000

-- D. Sh.36,000
+·

+А. It ensures equity in taxation

+В. It helps in curbing inflation

+C. It increases chances of tax avoidance

+D. Increases government revenue (2 marks)

+34. lo Jets Ltd. started aircraft operations on 1 January 2023 after incurring various capital expendit acquiring an aeroplane at a cost of Sh.483,000,000 and a commercial building at a cost of Sh.15,7

+Com pute Angelo Jets Ltd.'s investment allowance for the year ended 31 December 2023.

+A. Sh.241,500,000

+В. Sh.243,078,400

+C. Sh.248,892,000

+D. Sh.200,592,000 (2 marks)

+35. pick- car be A. B. s Leleo is an employee of Timba Ltd. During the year ended 31 December 2023, he was prov up 2500cc which had cost the company Sh.2,800,000 at the beginning of the year.
+How much was enefit due to James Leleo for the year ended 31 December 2023?
+Sh.840,000 Sh.560,000

+C. Sh.336,000

+D. Sh.672,000 (2 marks)

+36. Whic h of the following is NOT a classification of employees for the purpose of computing housing ber nefit?

+A. Ordinary employee and a whole-time service director

+В. Agricultural employee

+C. Directors other than whole time service director

+D. Ordinary employee and low-income employee (2 marks)

+37. The f ollowing circumstances can lead to revocation of a licence of a manufacturer of excisable good s EXCEPI

+A. If a licensee has been convicted of an offence involving dishonesty or fraud

+В. If a licensee is guilty of an offence under the custom and excise duty

+C. If a licensee has become bankrupt

+D. If a licensee borrows operational funds outside the country (2 marks)

+38. The f ollowing are offences under the value added tax (VAT) Act EXCEPT

+A. Failure to register when eligible

+В. Failure to supply taxable goods

+C. Failure to issue a tax invoice

+D. Failure to keep proper records (2 marks)

+39. The following documents should accompany a claim for refund of VAT in relation to bad debt s EXCEPT

+A. Confirmation from liquidator that debtors have become insolvent and proof of debts amount

+B. Copies of relevant tax invoices issued at time of supply to the insolvent debtors

+C. A declaration that the debtor and the tax payer are related

+D. Records or documents showing input tax paid by the tax payer (2 marks)

+()